Success means nothing without change, says Hamilton

 "It is very symbolic to continue to utilise that platform and use that message," he said.

-"It’s important to continue to do it, to keep awareness, because otherwise this thing could die a quiet death and go back to how it was in the past.
-I don’t see this changing for some time."
+"And it’s important to continue to do it, to keep awareness, because otherwise this thing could die a quiet death and go back to how it was in the past.
+So I don’t see this changing for some time."

-Hamilton said he wanted to see a different Formula One in 10 years' time.
+Hamilton said he wanted to really see a different Formula One in 10 years' time.

-"Yes, we have this Black Lives Matter moment and there’s a mic and people are hearing it, but you’ve got to do the work to activate change," he said.
+"Yes, we have this Black Lives Matter moment and there’s a mic and people are hearing it, but you’ve got to really do the work to activate change," he added.

 "I’ll probably do that as a side job.
 I honestly couldn’t be more excited about it," he said.

 "On one side, I don’t want the time to ever go by fast.
-On the other, I can’t wait until I start this new chapter of my life."
+On the other, I can’t wait till I start this new chapter of my life."